 Even a quick search for lodging in Snowmass Village will bring up dozens of results, so there is no shortage of great places to stay for families.
 Getting a great deal will, however, require you to book as early as possible, especially during peak dates like Christmas and spring break.

-For access to the slopes, The Westin Snowmass Resort can’t be beat.
+For access to the slopes, The Viewline Resort Snowmass can’t be beat.
 Standard rooms with 2 beds can accommodate families of 4, but suites and connecting rooms are available for larger families as well.
-We love that you can use points to stay here (Starwood SPG), which can save families a ton of money on a ski vacation (which can get expensive quickly).
-While we’ve not personally stayed here, we’ve stayed at the Westin Whistler and loved it.
-Westin knows how to run a ski lodge, and we’ve heard good things about Snowmass as well.
+Formerly the Westin Snowmass, the Viewline has received a much-needed updating and has been added to the upscale Marriot Autograph Collection.
+We love that you can use points to stay here (Marriott Bonvoy), which can save families a ton of money on a ski vacation.
+As we all know, skiing with kids can get expensive quickly.
+The refurbished hotel is slated to reopen in December of 2021 and if it’s anything like the Westin Whistler we’ve stayed at, this will be great for families.

 Want to take your ski vacation up a notch?

 Try Japan!
 We took our kids to Hakuba Valley Japan over spring break and it was awesome!
 Check out our post on skiing in Japan with kids.

 Deer Valley is the epitome of service and luxury.
 If you need a ski vacation with the most family fun for for the least amount of effort, Deer Valley is your place.
 It’s always ranked at or near the top for grooming, kid-friendliness, lodging, and service.
 And not just from one source mind you, everyone adores Deer Valley.
 If you’re planning on taking first-timers, their ski school is one of the best ski resorts for beginners.